 - Network Support: Up to $30K to be used over 1-3 years to support the expansion and impact of an existing network working on a shared issue of public concern

-Teams should include Cornell faculty and/or staff*, Cornell student*, and community partner stakeholder groups.
+Teams must include representatives from at least two of the following stakeholder groups: Cornell faculty and/or staff*, Cornell students* and community partners.

-*Exception: Applicants from the College of Architecture, Art and Planning; College of Human Ecology; Cornell SC Johnson College of Business; or the School of Industrial and Labor Relations should apply for funding directly through their college.
-If you are from one of these colleges, and are co-leading a cross-college project, please email Anna Sims Bartel to discuss your application.
+*Exception: Individuals from the College of Architecture, Art and Planning, College of Human Ecology, Cornell SC Johnson College of Business or the School of Industrial and Labor Relations can’t apply directly for this grant since these colleges are participating in our Engaged College Initiative.
+If you are from one of these colleges and are co-leading a project with individuals from other colleges, please email Anna Sims Bartel to discuss your application.
+We also encourage you to contact your college representative to learn about current and upcoming opportunities to support your community-engaged work.

 Cornell affiliate organizations, community-based coalitions and alumni may be eligible to apply as part of the leadership team and should consult with Anna Sims Bartel to discuss ideas.